Black veganism: Appropriation

 Black vegans often face exotification of their food and culture by white vegan communities and spaces, which may alienate Black people from participating in the larger vegan community.
 A prime example of the appropriation and exotification of Black vegan cooking is in the popular vegan cooking blog, Thug Kitchen.
 This blog written in a style "borrowed heavily from African-American culture" and which had spawned book deals, was revealed as being authored by a white couple, Michelle Davis and Matt Holloway.
 Multiple critics described it as akin to blackface and pointed out the history of the use of the word "thug" as racially charged and typically used to describe Black men as criminals.
 Vice pointed out that the website and cookbooks were an example of how "you don't have to look very hard to find white and non-black people profiting off of what could traditionally be deemed black culture."
 Alice Randall said it was "perpetuating the fraud" that veganism was not present among urban Black people and it helped to drown out or distract from authentic Black vegan voices.

 Terry in 2014 described the blog and cookbooks as "whites masking in African-American street vernacular for their own amusement and profit", pointing out that the fact the couple had not identified themselves for two years was evidence of knowledge of the problematic nature of their behavior.
 After years of backlash about the name, in June 2020, in the midst of the George Floyd protests, the organization announced it would no longer be called Thug Kitchen.
 The Austin American-Statesman said, "The TK joke isn't funny."

 Advocacy

 Hip Hop is Green is a US-based organization that uses hip hop events to promote veganism to Black youth as both a healthy choice and a political statement.
 The group held their first event in 2009 and in 2015 held one at the White House.
 Vegan Voices of Color argues that "mainstream veganism" is still "white veganism".
 The Food Empowerment Project is a vegan food justice advocacy group.

-Black vegans of South Africa is an advocacy group for BIPOC vegans and provides a safe space to discuss issues affecting members.
-The group also does profiles on the black members to create greater visibility of black people in the vegan community of South Africa.